Ghost distributions on supersymmetric spaces I: Koszul induced superspaces, branching, and the full ghost centre: The symmetric space

-We will write $(V_0)^{\g}$ once again for the sections of $(V_0)^{\g}$ on $G/G_0$ since this space has only one point.
-Since $D_{G/G_0}$ is generated by $\UU\g$ and $ k[G/G_0]$ as an algebra, $(V_0)^{\g}$ will be a $D_{G/G_0}$-module on $G/G_0$.
+We will write $V_0^{(\g)}$ once again for the sections of $V_0^{(\g)}$ on $G/G_0$ since this space has only one point.
+Since $D_{G/G_0}$ is generated by $\UU\g$ and $ k[G/G_0]$ as an algebra, $V_0^{(\g)}$ will be a $D_{G/G_0}$-module on $G/G_0$.

-Thus $\Dist((V_0)^{\g},e)$ is a $D_{G/G_0}$-module, and, being finite-dimensional, must also be coherent.
-By \cref{coherent_D_module_free}, $\Dist((V_0)^{\g},e)$ must be a vector bundle on $G/G_0$, and is $G$-equivariant via its $\DD_{G/G_0}$-module structure.
-Further it is of even rank since since $(V_0)^{\g}$ is of even rank, and therefore by \cref{bundles_on_induced_space} there exists a $G_0$-equivariant vector bundle on $G_0/G_0$, that is a $G_0$-representation $W_0$, such that
+Thus $\Dist(V_0^{(\g)},e)$ is a $D_{G/G_0}$-module, and, being finite-dimensional, must also be coherent.
+By Proposition \ref{coherent_D_module_free}, $\Dist(V_0^{(\g)},e)$ must be a vector bundle on $G/G_0$, and is $G$-equivariant via its $\DD_{G/G_0}$-module structure.
+Therefore by Proposition \ref{bundles_on_induced_space} there exists a $G_0$-equivariant vector bundle on $G_0/G_0$, that is a $G_0$-representation $W_0$, such that